travis-ci/docs-travis-ci-com/user/caching.md

 Caches lets Travis CI store directories between builds, which is useful for storing dependencies that take longer to compile or download.

+Note that if a third party project, such as Bundler, changes the location where they store dependencies you might need to specify the [directory manually](#Arbitrary-directories) instead of using that particular [caching shortcut](#Bundler).
+Please [contact us](mailto:support@travis-ci.com?subject=Caching) with any questions, issues or feedback.

 ### Build phases